kristjanjansen/riga/slides.md

 ---

-# Getting all the data needed for the page
+# Getting all the data for the page

 ```
 const uuid = '95a0a7b9-1d7e-4766-a412-fdf4da2099ba'